Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 Program structure
 -----------------

-When compared, Horse64 is probably most similar to a Python program with its layout.
+In comparison, Horse64 is probably most similar to a Python program with its layout.
 Any program will have a main function:

 ```Horse64